Taoyuan County: Taoyuan Uyghurs

 It is reported that they now number around 10,000 people.

 Religious practice

 There is some confusion as to whether Uyghurs in Changde practice Islam or not.
-Some scholars state that they have assimilated with the Han and do not practice Islam anymore, and that only their genealogies indicate their Uyghur ancestry.
+Some scholars state that they do not practice Islam.
+Their genealogies indicate their Uyghur ancestry.
 Chinese news sources report that they are Muslim.
 Another report says they are not very religious, and eat pork.
 Older Uygurs disapprove of this, especially elders at the mosques in Changde, and they seek to draw them back to Islamic customs.

 In addition to eating pork, the Uygurs of Changde Hunan practice other Han Chinese customs, like ancestor worship at graves.
 Some Uyghurs from Xinjiang visit the Hunan Uyghurs out of curiosity or interest.
 Also, the Uyghurs of Hunan do not speak the Uyghur language, instead, they speak Chinese as their native language, and Arabic for religious reasons at the mosque.

 Language

 The Taoyuan dialect was profoundly influenced by the northern dialect since the path used by government messengers, speaking the northern dialect, travelling to Yunnan and Guizhou from the Song to the Qing dynasty, passed through Taoyuan.
 It was also influenced by the dialects of central Jiangxi since substantial numbers of people from Jishui, Zhangshu, and Fengcheng of Jiangxi relocated to Taoyuan in succession from the Ming dynasty to the early Qing dynasty.

 There are two types of accents in the Taoyuan dialect, one of which is called the native accent spoken in the central area of Taoyuan, including Zhangjiang Town, Zoushi Town, Qihe Town, Sanyanggang Town, and part of Jianshi Town; the other is called the periphery accent, spoken in the strip area bordering the other counties.

 Taoyuan dialect is a fusion of the northern and Jiangxi dialects.
 Its accent is close to those of the Sichuan, Chongqing, and Hubei dialects.
 It is categorized as Southwestern Mandarin.